Xavier-Jds/Centrifugal-Ring-Positioner/README.md

 # Centrifugal Ring Positioner

 The Centrifugal Ring Positioner (CRP) consists of a novel experimental setup for control engineering teaching.
-It has been developed through a master thesis project in the Department of Control Engineering and System Analysis of the Université libre de Bruxelles, Belgium.
+It has been developed through a master thesis project in the Department of Control Engineering and System Analysis of the Université libre de Bruxelles, Belgium (https://saas.ulb.ac.be/).
 The CRP aims at illustrating several concepts of closed-loop control (system identification, model validation, PID control...) within a significant multidisciplinary context.
 The setup is mainly composed by 3D-printed pieces.
 Hence, it is easy-to-build, easily reproducible and affordable.